 A Nutritionally Balanced Pair

 Eggs and toast – they’re a match made in food heaven, and compliment each other well nutritionally.
 Eggs provide a source of protein and fat, while toast is a source of complex carbohydrates.
-Together, this triple whammy offers good nutrient diversity, which is fundamental for a healthy breakfast that keeps you full for longer.
+Together, this triple whammy offers good nutrient diversity, which is fundamental for a healthy breakfast idea that keeps you full for longer.

 Nutrition Tip: eat the whole egg for all its nutritional perks – do not egg-nore the yolk (ba dum tss).
 It’s a good source of fat soluble vitamins, and one of the richest dietary sources of the essential nutrient choline.